Court Etiquette (NSW)

 - listening to and following any instructions given by the judge or magistrate.

 Court etiquette in NSW requires that you wear clothes that are neat, clean and conservative in the courtroom.
 This shows respect and demonstrates that you are putting in your best effort and taking the matter seriously.

 - skirts that are knee-length or longer, dress pants or dresses;

 - singlets or strapless tops;

-It is important to observe court etiquette when attending court in New South Wales as this reflect well on you and places you in a better position to achieve a good outcome in your court matter.
-It is also important because more serious breaches of court etiquette, such as swearing in court or deliberately disobeying an instruction from the judge or magistrate, you may receive a warning or reprimand, or a criminal charge such as contempt of court which is an offence that carries a term of imprisonment of up to 28 days.
+It is important to observe court etiquette when attending court in New South Wales as this reflects well on you and may assist you in your proceedings.
+Should you fail to comply with court etiquette, and engage in serious breaches of court etiquette, such as swearing in court or deliberately disobeying an instruction from the judge or magistrate, you may receive a warning or reprimand, or a criminal charge such as contempt of court which is an offence that carries a term of imprisonment of up to 28 days.

 If you require legal advice or representation in any legal matter please contact Armstrong Legal.